Marine Weather Warnings - Severe Thunderstorm Warning

 Severe Thunderstorm Warning

-showers are possible, SEVERE THUNDERSTORMS ARE NO LONGER EXPECTED.
+winds and heavy showers may occur, SEVERE THUNDERSTORMS ARE NO LONGER EXPECTED.

 The Department of Fire and Emergency Services advises that people should: